Bachelor of Science in Civil Engineering (B.S.C.E.)

 Master of Environmental Engineering (M.Env.E.)

 The M.Env.E. program at Texas Tech University is a unique program in the United States in which students can directly earn an ABET-accredited Master of Environmental Engineering.
-The M.Env.E. degree consists of successful completion of a 5-year “freshman-to-master’s degree” program administered by the Department of Civil and Environmental Engineering at Texas Tech University.
+The M.Env.E. degree consists of successful completion of a 5-year “freshman-to-master’s degree” program administered by the Department of Civil, Environmental, and Construction Engineering at Texas Tech University.
 The program has been ABET-accredited at the advanced level, which qualifies the program graduates for reciprocal professional accreditation in Europe, Australia, and many foreign countries, and also qualifies them to pursue their Professional Engineering License in environmental engineering.
 The M.Env.E. program is referred to as a professional degree program because the program stresses engineering practice rather than research.
 Students in the program have numerous opportunities for internships, summer jobs, and participation in research activities while in the program.

 The curriculum, consisting of 151 hours of coursework shown on the following page, provides graduates with strong preparation in biology, chemistry, the engineering sciences, and in the specifics of environmental engineering.
 Students learn to apply the appropriate unit operations or unit processes to treatment systems for solving water or wastewater problem situations.
 These same systems are applicable to problems encountered in air, soil, and solid/hazardous waste management as demonstrated through advanced courses in these areas.
 The program strives to instill in each student a spirit of service and leadership and an appreciation of life long learning, as new technological advances and regulatory incentives crop up often.
 Development of leadership skills, an awareness of professional ethics, and participation in student organizations prepare graduates from the program for professional practice.